1854 Atlantic hurricane season: Hurricane One

 A tropical storm was first observed in the Gulf of Mexico on June 25, while located about 240 mi south-southwest of Marsh Island, Louisiana.
 It headed westward and strengthened into a hurricane about 12 hours later.
-Peaking with maximum sustained winds 80 mph and a minimum barometric pressure of 982 mbar, the storm maintained this intensity until making landfall in South Padre Island, Texas at 1200 UTC on June 26.
+Peaking with maximum sustained winds 80 mph and a minimum barometric pressure of 982 mbar, the storm maintained this intensity until making landfall in South Padre Island, Texas, at 1200 UTC on June 26.
 It quickly weakened inland and fell to tropical storm strength about six hours later.
 The system continued in a west-northwestward direction over northern Mexico, until dissipating in a rural area of Coahuila on June 27.

 This system brought near tropical storm-force winds to Texas as far north as Galveston.
 Brazos Island experienced the brunt of this storm, where winds blew a "perfect hurricane".
 Many buildings in the area lost their roofs or were moved by the winds.
 Additionally, a cistern at the Quartermaster's Department was destroyed.
 The coast of Texas was also impacted by storm surge, with several bath houses washed away at Lavaca.
 Precipitation in the region was generally light, peaking at 6.63 in at Fort Ringgold, which is near modern-day Rio Grande City.
+As of 2024, it is one of only 20 hurricanes to make a landfall in the Contiguous United States during the month of June.

 Tropical Storm Two

 The ships Highflyer and Osceola encountered a "very violent" gale on August 23, while located at 33.0°N, 55.0°W, which is about 565 mi east-northeast of Bermuda.
 A sustained wind speed of 70 mph was recorded, indicative of a strong tropical storm.
 No further information is available of this storm.
 However, the barque Pilgrim experienced a severe gale on August 29, which may have been the extratropical remnants of this system.

+Climate researcher Michael Chenoweth noted in a reanalysis study, published in 2014, that this system should be removed from HURDAT due to "Insufficient supporting evidence from other neighboring data sources".